palak2104/palak2104/README.md

 - 📫 How to reach me **palakmittal2104@gmail.com**

-- ⚡ Fun fact **I love to disscuss and debates over various topics.**
+- ⚡ Fun fact **I love to disscuss and debate over various topics.**